10 Foods (and Supplements and Vitamins!) to Boost Your ADHD Brain

 - To purchase: Hsu’s Ginseng is a reliable mail-order source for both versions of the herb.
 According to Brown, Ginkoba and Gingold are the most effective brands of ginkgo.

-An extract made from French maritime pine bark, pycnogenol was found to improve hyperactivity and sharpen attention, concentration, and visual-motor coordination in students after one month, based on standardized measures and teacher and parent ratings.
+An extract made from French maritime pine bark, pycnogenol was found to improve hyperactivity and sharpen attention, concentration, and visual-motor coordination in students after one month, based on standardized measures and teacher and parent ratings5.

 The herb pycnogenol is also rich in polyphenols, antioxidants that protect brain cells from free radicals.
 “The first double-blind study on the herb was published in 2006, confirming its benefits,” says Brown.
 “Larger randomized trials, though, are needed.”